php-sap/php-sap.github.io/saprfc-function.md

 ```

 **Attention**: An encoded SAP remote function call contains no connection
 configuration.
-Access data and servers may change, but the name, the API and
+Access data and servers may change more easily than the name,
-the parameters are not expected to change.
+the API and the parameters.

 Now let's unfreeze this SAP remote function call.